Interactive Simulations with JSPlotly

 • nH\(^{+}\) = 1 (number of protons involved in the reaction);

-• [ADP], [Pi], [ATP] = molar concentrations of reactants and product
+• [ADP], [Pi], [ATP] = molar concentrations of reagents and product

 Suggestion:

-1. Change the quantities involved in the expression and compare with previous visualizations.
-For example, temperature, pH, and ADP and Pi levels.
+1. Change the quantities involved in the expression, and compare with previous visualizations.
+For example, temperature, pH, and ADP and Pi contents.

 Context:

-The Gibbs-Helmholtz relation predicts that Gibbs energy varies nonlinearly with temperature in reactions involving a change in the heat capacity of the system (\(\Delta\)Cp).
-This expanded form of the Gibbs equation for variable heat capacity is present in various biochemical phenomena, such as in the phase transition of biomembrane structures subjected to a challenge from compounds, or in the conformational change that accompanies the protein structure under heating. \
+The Gibbs–Helmholtz relationship predicts that Gibbs energy varies in a non-linear way with temperature, in reactions that involve a change in the heat capacity of the system (\(\Delta\)Cp).
+This expanded form of the Gibbs equation for variable heat capacity is presented in several biochemical phenomena, such as in phase transition of biomembrane structure subjected to a compound challenge, or in the conformational change that accompanies protein structure under heating. \

 Equation: